Expressions of Interest for our second round of grants have now closed, but you can find out more about our our new process below.

 In 2021, The Ideas Fund awarded grants to its first projects, connecting communities with researchers to work together on mental wellbeing projects.
 You can read about The story so far and you can read more about those Round One projects.
 Grant sizes in Round One ranged from £12,000 to £91,000, with projects being delivered over a period of up to 18 months.

-For this round, we are not asking you to apply with a project ready to fund.
-Instead, we want to know about your early ideas, how interested you are in working in partnership and what you would hope to get out of being matched and funded through The Ideas Fund.
+For this round, we did not ask applicants to apply with a project ready to fund.
+Instead, we wanted to know about your early ideas, how interested you were in working in partnership and what you hoped to get out of being matched and funded through The Ideas Fund.

-How does it work and what does the process involve?
+How did it work and what did the process involve?

 The steps of the process are explained in more detail below with an estimated timeline.

 Rather than a full application, we requested Expressions of Interest (EOI) from both community groups and researchers interested in the process of working in partnership and developing a project together.

 The EOI asked for base line information about you or your group, your motivations for putting in an EOI, areas you’re interested in and how you feel about working with a partner.

 We asked slightly different questions in the EOI depending on whether you're a researcher, a community group or are applied as a partnership.
 You can find copies of the questions in the links below:

 The deadline for community groups and existing partnerships was midday on 8 June 2022.
 We are still taking Expressions of Interest from Researchers.
 When you’re ready you can apply via this link